-In the UK, the RNI for Iodine during pregnancy is (140μg) [39],[43] in this study one third to half of the women achieved this intake, with a significant proportion of women at the LRNI, and of concern 8-18% not meeting this LRNI of <70mg intake.
+In the UK, the RNI for Iodine during pregnancy is 140μg/day [39],[43].
+In this study one third to half of the women achieved this intake, with a significant proportion of women at the LRNI, and of concern 8-18% not meeting the LRNI of 70mg/day, again showing high level of inadequate intakes in this population.
 Only small amounts of iodine (150µg/day) are required to prevent deficiency.
 It is noteworthy that in Europe, the RNI for iodine is higher than in the UK at 250 µg/day [43].

 Vitamin D is only found in a few foods, including oily fish or fortified dairy products.
 Dietary intake did not meet daily intake recommendations, and this is similar to the general population of women (childbearing age) [44].
-The primary source of Vitamin D is the action of UV light on the skin, hence the UK recommendation for vitamin D supplementation of 10 µg per day for all adults in the population and throughout pregnancy [1], [45].
+The primary source of Vitamin D is the action of UV light on the skin, hence the UK recommendation for vitamin D supplementation of 10 µg per day for all adults in the population and throughout pregnancy and lactation [1], [45].
 However, it highlights the substantial risk of deficiency in this group, should supplements be absent or not taken regularly.

 In the UK, the RNI for folate intake during pregnancy is (300μg) [39], [20], in this study at any one time point, only a quarter to one third the women achieved the recommended intake, with over two thirds of women at the LRNI.
-[46]
+A 400ug folic acid supplement is recommended for all pregnant women in the first trimester and preferably 3 months prior to conception to reduce the risk of deficiency [46].

 The micronutrient evaluation of dietary composition in women living with obesity in this study is concerning.
-The LRNI values indicate an acceptable nutritional intake for only 2.5% of a population.
-In this sample, a high percentage of the women living with obesity were consistently at the LRNI, and a further percentage were not meeting these lower recommended intakes, indicating sub-optimal nutrition.
+The LRNI values indicate an acceptable nutritional intake for only 2.5% of a population, with low requirements.
+In this sample, a high percentage of the women living with obesity were consistently at the LRNI, and a further percentage were not meeting these lower recommended intakes, indicating marked sub-optimal nutrition.
 Insufficient intake of these nutrients is associated with a range of severe adverse pregnancy outcomes, including preeclampsia, low birth weight and poor cognitive development [47,48] [49].
-Folate, deficiency can increase the risk of adverse outcomes, including preeclampsia and low birth weight, and Vitamin D deficiency may also contribute to these as well as GDM.
+Folate, deficiency can increase the risk of adverse outcomes, including neural tube defects (in early pregnancy), preeclampsia and low birth weight, and Vitamin D deficiency may also contribute to these, as well as GDM.
 Previous research has highlighted that nutritional deficiencies may contribute to low Apgar scores, particularly Iron.
 Even a mild deficiency of iodine during pregnancy is associated with impaired IQ in children, and & this adverse effect is not improved by optimal iodine intakes during childhood [48].
 Suboptimal maternal nutrition is also associated with poor fetal growth and development, plus increased risk of non-communicable disease later in life [50]; [51].
 For both preeclampsia and GDM, prevention and treatment are promoted by healthy diets, and prevalence has been linked to various macro-micro nutrient deficiencies.

 Overall, the findings suggest sub-optimal dietary macro and micro-nutrient intakes which may have contributed to adverse clinical outcomes in this sample.